deohs/r_onramp/r_data_types_language_basics.md

 ## [1] "factor"
 ```

-This looks like a characters with the additional attribute of "Levels",
+This looks like a character variable with the additional attribute of "Levels",
 where the levels are the unique values.
 But how is this implemented?

 ## Factors